equinor/dcd/frontend/README.md

 - Favor **modular and adaptable components** over rigid, similar ones to encourage reusability and flexibility in your codebase.

 By following these guidelines, we aim to create a cohesive, maintainable, and scalable front-end architecture.
 Let's build something great together!

----

-Feel free to adjust or expand upon this README.md content as needed for your project specifics or personal preferences.